Post

 Layer One:

-- Opponent rejects the claim on its face
+3. Opponent rejects claim [A] on its face

 Layer Two:

-- Opponent finds they rejected the claim… a bit too easily
+1. Opponent finds they rejected claim [A]… a bit too easily

-- Opponent is aware any further discussion continues to give the claim “air time”
+3. Opponent is aware any further discussion over the rejection of claim [A] gives the claim “air time”

-- Opponent is satisfied they didn’t succumb to the claim, nor the manipulation
+1. Opponent is satisfied they didn’t succumb to claim [WHATEVER], nor the manipulation

-- Opponent thinks that recognizing and countering the manipulation was the end
+2. Opponent thinks that recognizing and countering claim [WHATEVER] was the end of the proponent’s manipulation

-- Opponent unknowingly / subconsciously succumbs to the desired outcome
+4. Opponent unknowingly / subconsciously succumbs to the desired outcome [WHATEVER+1]

-So long as an opponent does not deconstruct the final layer, layer [X], the gambit was a success.
-For example, a coordinated group of individuals act in a calculated way that hints at a larger conspiracy.
-The hinted conspiracy isn’t outlandish, nor do the individuals overtly conspire; but it’s believable.
-Critics mock, and the actors continue to perpetuate.
-Meanwhile, other more-sophisticated critics begin to identify the actors are simply distracting from something else.
-The trouble is this “something else” is also an orchestrated faux-conspiracy.
-And on, and on.
-Success is when the “something else” isn’t discovered because of manipulation by the actors, and that this non-discovery was the actors’ original intent.
-Whether that leads to someone doing something (“I’m gunna buy some Aleve”), do nothing at all (“Meh, there’s no political conspiracy to pit people against each other so the global elite can pick my pocket.”), or something in between.
+For example, a coordinated group of individuals act in a calculated way that hints at a conspiracy [A].
+The hinted conspiracy isn’t outlandish, nor do the individuals overtly conspire, but it’s believable.
+Critics mock, and the actors continue to perpetuate [A], keeping the conversation alive.
+Meanwhile, other more-sophisticated critics begin to identify the actors are simply distracting from [B].
+The trouble is this “something else” is also an orchestrated faux-conspiracy… and on, and on.
+Success is when this “something else” isn’t discovered because of manipulation by the actors, and that this non-discovery was the actors’ original intent.
+Whether that leads to manipulating someone into doing something (“I’m gunna buy some Aleve!”), doing nothing at all (“Meh, there’s no political conspiracy to pit people against each other so the global elite can pick my pocket.”), or something in between.

 Upshot

 Careful… you may come to believe in Jewish Space Lasers or Lizard People.
 Wait, what if that’s what they want me to believe!
 What about Pizza Gate?
 Was that just a conspiracy theory gone too far driven by projection?
 It must be more than John Podesta being Italian!
 What about “Alternative Facts”?
 Was it more than vain attempt at normalizing doublethink?
 I better buy 1984 from Amazon to learn about doublethink.
-Or is that what Lizard Bezos and Orwell wants…?
+Or is that what Lizard Bezos and Money-Grabbing Orwell want me to do…?